chldydgh4687/09_2021-2.CV_Ther2RGB-TranslationRecon/README.md

 ---

-#### This repo was contributed by https://github.com/sjmin99/Ther2RGB-Translation
+#### This repo was referenced by https://github.com/sjmin99/Ther2RGB-Translation